By using our website, you agree to our use of cookies (Visit our privacy policy).

 “Steamboat Willie” was arguably the first well-known voice over in American media.

-Modern equipment makes it easy for actors to record and transmit their voice to anyone in the world on a relatively small budget.
+Modern equipment makes it easy to record and transmit your voice to anyone in the world on a relatively small budget.

-Today, even freelancers can create amazingly clear recordings on a limited budget.
+Today, even freelancers can create amazingly clear recordings from a home studio.

-Similarly, the rapid growth of the entertainment industry, coupled with more efficient animation techniques, increased demand for professional voice actors.
+Similarly, the rapid growth of the entertainment industry increased demand for professional voice actors.

-Many of the most famous voiceover artists are known for their work on video games, movies, and TV shows.
+The most famous voiceover artists are known for their work on video games, movies, TV shows, and more.

 What Do Voice Actors Do?